Kagiri11/Kagiri11/README.md

-## Hi there, it's Kagiri here, welcome
+## Hi there, it's Kagiri👨🏿 here, welcome

 - 👨🏾‍💻 Currently doing Android with Kotlin
-- ✌🏾 Looking for opportunities to collaborate on all android development related things
+- 🌱 Looking for opportunities to collaborate on all android development related things
-- 📫 I'm available to answer your android related questions on any platform.
+- ☎️ I'm available to answer your android related questions on any platform.

 <center>